isra00/RMSCatalog/README.md

 # Usage of the Excel catalog

  - Catalog your books on Excel, using our [skeleton Excel file](https://github.com/isra00/RMSCatalog/raw/master/Skeleton%20catalog.xlsx).
+You must use Microsoft Excel 2007 or newer (files saved with OpenOffice and LibreOffice won't work), in the XLSX format.
  - The Excel file must have to sheets: CATALOG and CLASSIFICATION.
  - The CATALOG sheet's columns may be customized, as long as you declare them in `config.php`.
 But bear in mind that new columns you add will not be shown on the record page automatically, nor searched on by the OPAC's search feature.
  - The CLASSIFICATION sheet must keep the columns "Code" and "Label" in the first and second place, respectively.
 The classes codes must be formatted according to this scheme: [LETTERS][NUMBERS].[NUMBERS].[NUMBERS], etc. for example: `A`, `A1`, `A1.1`, `A1.1.1`, etc.